 Teacher, Woodlands Hills School District

-Attack Theatre presents the interactive and engaging blueprint for embodied learning through dance in K-12 schools.
-Performed by company dancers, these dynamic performances use selected works from Attack Theatre past and present, and offer young audiences a glimpse into the making of dance.
-All performances are carefully tailored for age appropriateness and are always followed by a post-show question and answer session.
+Attack Theatre's assembly programs serve as an informative and fun introduction to contemporary dance for students, while demonstrating curricular concepts through movement.
+Performed by professional company dancers, these dynamic performances offer young audiences a glimpse into the creative process and reinforce STEAM content.
+All performances are carefully tailored for age appropriateness and conclude with a post-show question and answer session.

-Traveling — A witty contemporary dance performance that tells the story of a traveling salesman, his sample case of curiosities and the enormous potential of the little things in life.
-With imaginative use of props, daredevil partnering and a touch of nostalgia, Traveling transforms small objects into big ideas and physical fun.
+Traveling — A witty contemporary dance performance that tells the story of a traveling salesman, his sample case of curiosities, and the enormous potential of the little things in life.
+With imaginative use of props, daredevil partnering, and a touch of nostalgia, Traveling transforms small objects into big ideas and physical fun.
+(45 Minutes)